The Normandy has keyboards. I'll be honest. I didn't expect that. Looks like they even work, too.

 "If you get me killed again, Joker, I'll..."

-[The attempt at flattening our course pulled at my body.
+The attempt at flattening our course pulled at my body.
 It was either massive Gs.
 Or maybe massive negative Gs.
 I'm an Electrician, damn it.
-Hate Roller-Coasters.]
+Hate Roller-Coasters.
+The whole command deck smelled of acrid smoke of burnt electrical systems.

 The Normandy finally settled to the ground, after more shakes and protests.
 The power stayed on.
 Silence reigned for a few moments before Joker's voice came over the intercom, laughing like a madman.